kratel/ctf_writeups/securinets_2k20_prequals/web/the_after_prequal/README.md

 I decided to also add the methodology I used to get to the solution.
 This may not be the most effective way and I built some scripts to handle part of the tasks here.
 I'm sure there was a way to configure sqlmap to accomplish this as well, but sqlmap was not used in this solution.
 I attempted to do this in a way that would help me get a better technical understanding of sqli attacks.

+All scripts were written using python3 and the requests library.

 ## Methodology (You can skip to the solution section if you just want the tl;dr version)